Online Learning: A Modern Introduction Using Convex Optimization

-We now consider a family of loss functions that have the characteristic of being lower bounded by the squared norm of the subgradient.
+We now consider a family of loss functions that have the characteristic of being lower bounded by the squared norm of their subgradients.
 We will also introduce the concept of \emph{dual norms}.
-While dual norms are not strictly needed for this topic, they give more generality and at the same time they allows me to slowly introduce some of the concepts that will be needed for the chapter on Online Mirror Descent.
+While dual norms are not strictly needed for this topic, they give more generality, and at the same time, they allow me to slowly introduce some of the concepts that will be needed for the chapter on Online Mirror Descent.